 The general recommendation of 8 glasses per day is not suitable for everyone because the amount of water we need also relies on our body weight, the climate we live in, how active we are, and how dehydrating our diet is.
 A good indication that you are properly hydrated includes having to urinate once every three hours and the urine being very pale yellow in colour.

 2) Are you eating meals that are too large, or too hard to digest?
 It takes a lot of energy to digest food so if you notice you are mostly tired after meals this is a good indication that your digestive system is taxed.
-Good quality digestive enzymes, probiotics, and eating smaller meals more frequently are all good places to start.
+Good quality digestive enzymes, fermented foods, and eating smaller meals more frequently are all good places to start.

 Maybe some of the foods you are eating are especially depleting your energy because they are causing inflammation and irritation - the most common culprits being dairy, gluten, soy, corn, and egg.
 This can lead to leaky gut syndrome and eventual problems absorbing all of the nutrients from your food, leading to deficiencies.